Using gender pronouns in email signatures

 You can download the sample CSV file here.
 But there is a much better way than relying on the sample file.
 I’ll show you how to create a pre-filled CSV file using PowerShell.

-Before I begin, I need to connect to Exchange (Online) or run Exchange Management Shell.
-When I have my console running and connected, I can use the following script:
+Before you begin, you need to connect to Exchange (Online) or run Exchange Management Shell.
+When the console is running and connected, you can use the following script:

 get-mailbox | select @{n="User";e={$_.UserPrincipalName}},@{n="Pronouns";e={""}} | export-csv c:\pronouns.csv -NoTypeInformation